SMICMUN IX

 Esteemed directors, distinguished delegates, and most-welcomed guests,

 Charles Darwin wrote in his Origin of Species, "extinction of old forms is the almost inevitable consequence of the production of new forms."
 Rapid cycles of change confront humanity: old art forms are replaced with pop culture, technological innovations optimize and substitute manual tasks, and fundamental ways of living are altered.
 With such change comes the destruction of what is perceived to be obsolete - a "creative destruction."
-The idea that stagnation is regression, inaction is complacency, and still water turns foul has taken hold.
-Progress as Joseph Schumpeter imagined appeals to people as a standstill on securing climate protection, peace, and welfare becomes apparent.
+The idea that stagnation is regression, inaction is complacency, and still water turns foul takes hold.
+Endorsement of progress as Joseph Schumpeter imagined appeals as issues that confront the international community come to a standstill.

 Warm regards,